car insurance

 How an Experienced Car Crash Lawyer Can Help with Your Car Insurance Policy

 Do you need help understanding your rights and insurance coverage after an auto accident in Illinois?
-Salvi, Schostok & Pritchard, P.C. has over 40 years of experience and has secured well over $2 billion in compensation for our injured clients.
+Salvi, Schostok & Pritchard, P.C. has over 40 years of experience and has secured over $2.5 billion in compensation for our injured clients.
 Contact us to learn how we can help you in a free consultation.